9dots/9dots.io-pages/OevYoBW.md

 type: lesson
 blurb: "In this lesson, students will gain a basic understanding of the image, paragraph, and heading #HTML elements."
 org: 9dots
-objective: "By the end of the lesson, students will be able to define an HTML tag, understand how to implement HTML tags in coding, and translate and example website into HTML tags."
+objective:
+  - Define an HTML tag
+  - Understand how to implement HTML tags in coding
+  - Translate and example website into HTML tags
 id: "9dots-OevYoBW"
 title: Building a Website
 attachments: